STAT545-UBC/STAT545-UBC-original-website/hw00_homework-guidelines.md

     - Just above the file list, look for "latest commit" followed by ten numbers and letters (called the revision SHA) and a clipboard icon.
     - Click the clipboard icon to copy the revision SHA to your clipboard.
     - Click on "Issues", then on "New Issue".
 Name the issue "Mark homework x of *firstname-lastname*", where *x* is, 1, 2, ....
     - In the issue description, tag Jenny by including the text `@jennybc`, and paste the revision SHA.
-Include a link to exactly where you want a reviewer to go!
-(The "markers" tagging experiment failed -- not supported by GitHub.)
+Include a link to exactly where you want a reviewer to go.
      - Click "Submit new issue".
 You're done!
 Congratulations!

 ### Make your work shine!